sutterismine1/PacMan/README.md

 - Added Orange ghost A.I
 - Tempoaraly broke Red Ghost movement
 - Attempted Path detection
-- Added visual representation of clossest node to Pacman
+- Pacman now knows which node it is closest to
 - Removed Herobrine

 <br>